canada-ca/micro-acquisition/_pages/en/user-guide.md

 You are eligible for opportunities on this site if:

+- you have reached the age of majority and are contractually competent

+AND

 - you are Canadian and/or First Nations, Métis, Inuit or
 - you have the appropriate [work permit(s)](https://www.canada.ca/en/immigration-refugees-citizenship/services/work-canada/permit.html){:target="_blank"} to work in Canada.